January 19–22, 2026 | Cambridge, UK

 -

-Literary Analysis: Examine the stylistic features and thematic elements of Hebrew narrative and poetry.
+Literary Analysis: Examine the stylistic features and thematic elements of Hebrew poetry.

 -